Doped Holographic Superconductors in Gubser-Rocha model: Conductivities in The Normal Phase

-We also impose $\Phi_x^{(0)} = 0$ for obtaining correct conductivities.
+The boundary conditions for $h_{tx}$ and $\Phi_x$ at $r\to\infty$ must be chosen appropriately depending on the method curing the degrees of freedom.
+For the first method, the constraint (\ref{eq:boundary_constraint}) should be imposed.
+For the second, RGS method, the Dirichlet conditions $h_{tx}^{(0)} = \Phi_x^{(0)} =0$ should be imposed.
+In the both, the suitable solution can be obtained by taking the linear combination of the basis solutions.
+See Appendix \ref{sec:numerical_details} for more details.
+We have checked both method always give same results for the electric/spin conductivities.

 In the following, we divide the calculation of AC conductivities into two cases depending on whether momentum dissipation exists or not.
 We compare them and study the effect on conductivity after breaking translational symmetry.